Inventory File Basics

 What just happened?
-We listed one machine, the local computer you’re reading this on, and no other machines or additional information.
+We listed one machine, the local computer you're reading this on (localhost), and no other machines or additional information.

-Recall from Your First Command that we had this inventory information inline, but now we moved the contents to a file, and pass the path instead of typing it out.
+Recall from Your First Command that we had this inventory information inline, but now we moved the contents to a file, and pass the path to the file instead of typing the content ("localhost,") manually.

-So let’s go back to the inventory file.
-We have “localhost” in there now, but it could just as easily be our local machine’s IP address, usually “127.0.0.1” on Unix systems.
-Additionally, it could the be IP address of any machine you like, whether it’s you local computer, one on your local netowork (LAN), or a remote server on the Internet cloud.
+So let's go back to the inventory file.
+We have “localhost” in there now, but it could just as easily be our local machine's IP address, usually “127.0.0.1” on Unix systems.
+Additionally, it could the be IP address of any machine you like, whether it's you local computer, one on your local network (LAN), or the IP address of a remote server on the Internet cloud.

 Adding Connection Information

-Chances are you can’t connect to an external machine (via SSH) using any old user name.
+Chances are you have to connect to an external machine (via SSH) using a specific user name.
 Different machines run different operating systems and even if the operating systems are the same, they could be configured differently.
-There’s a lot of “different” that could go on.
-So, we’ll need to provide this information to ensure we can connect.
-Here’s a revised inventory file (the “#” indicate comments and are ignored).
+There's a lot of “different” that could go on.
+So, we'll need to provide this user information in the inventory file to ensure we can connect.
+Here's a revised inventory file (the “#” character indicates a comment and anything after it is ignored).